aws-samples/web-hosting-architecture-examples-for-china-region-terraform/README.md

     ```

-4. (Optional) If your DNS host zone has already existed，and also in current AWS accounts, add the below codes to cloudfront.tf, so that terraform could add Cloudfront CNAME records.
+4. (Optional) If your DNS host zone has already existed in current AWS accounts, add the below codes to cloudfront.tf, so that terraform could add Cloudfront CNAME records.

     ```
     # If your DNS host zone has aready existed in current AWS account, use these below codes for terraform to add the cloudfront records.